 What the researchers did

 Of 330 studies, 30 articles were included.
 19 used a warm-up strategy, 5 used a post-warm-up strategy and 6 used a re-warm-up strategy.
-Any peer- reviewed publication that had a warm-up intervention in team-sports were included.
+Any peer-reviewed publications that had a warm-up intervention in team sports were included.

 What the researchers found

 A wide range of warm-up routines showed improvements in performance with a large effect size.
-For example, 8x50m sprints, a 5-minutes jog with 5RM leg press, or completing back squats at the end of a typical warm-up improves explosive performance.
+For example, 8 x 50 metre (m) sprints, a 5-minute jog with a five-repetition maximum (5RM) leg press, or completing back squats at the end of a typical warm-up improves explosive performance.
 This shows that a short, specific warm-up is as effective as a long, specific warm-up for sprint performance.

-In addition, 7-minutes of dynamic exercises after 5-minutes of jogging was associated with general improvement in explosive tasks such as sprinting, jumping, and agility performance.
+In addition, 7 minutes of dynamic exercises after 5 minutes of jogging was associated with a general improvement in explosive tasks such as sprinting, jumping, and agility performance.
 Small-sided games and whole-body vibration may also improve explosive task performance.
 Static stretching was the least effective at improving sprint performance and agility.

 What the researchers found

-For post-warm-up strategies, a progressive decrease in performance was observed in resting situations with a 4-6% decrease in sprint performance and 12-20% decrease in jump performance.
-The use of a heated garment had a moderate effect on sprint performance, but when combined with 3×5 jumps with 20% bodyweight, a large effect was observed on sprint performance.
+For post-warm-up strategies, a progressive decrease in performance was observed in resting situations with a 4 – 6 % decrease in sprint performance and 12 – 20 % decrease in jump performance.
+The use of a heated garment had a moderate effect on sprint performance, but when combined with 3 x 5 jumps with 20 % bodyweight, a large effect was observed on sprint performance.